lyrebird-voice-changer/lyrebird/README.md

 ```

 # Editing Presets
-To edit the presets and add your own presets edit the file `presets.toml`.
+To edit the presets and add your own presets edit the file `~/.config/lyrebird/presets.toml`.
 This file is in the TOML format,
 and the syntax is described below.

 ```toml